rayhog/aviator-jekyll-template/_documentation/tql1.03.md

   ###### In the following example, you match the relationship is descriped as
   Joe is a friend of Bob.
+This relationship connection

   `Match (node)-[:RELATIONSHIP]-> (node)`